dacodekid/dacodekid.com/content/gist/business-analysis/processes/conduct-elicitation.md

 3. **Outputs**:
    The results or the information gathered after the elicitation process.
 This could be in the form of detailed requirements, specifications, or any other relevant data that has been derived from the inputs using the tools and techniques.

-**Visualization**:

-- **Figure 6-7**: Presents a graphical representation that showcases the inputs, tools & techniques, and outputs of the Conduct Elicitation process.
-- **Figure 6-8**: Demonstrates a data flow diagram that elaborates on how different components of the process interact with each other and how the information flows between them.

-In essence, the Conduct Elicitation process is about harnessing the right techniques to gather the most accurate and relevant information from stakeholders, which will then inform the requirements and other product details.
+The Conduct Elicitation process is about harnessing the right techniques to gather the most accurate and relevant information from stakeholders, which will then inform the requirements and other product details.
 This ensures that the resulting product or solution meets the actual needs and expectations of its users and stakeholders.

 ---